videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track.md

 let customTrack = await createMicrophoneAudioTrack({
   // highlight-next-line
-  // It will be the id of the mic from which the voice should be captured. microphoneId : 'mic-id' // OPTIONAL

-  // highlight-next-line
   // This will accept the voice profile you want to capture.
   encoderConfig: "speech_standard", // `high_quality` | `music_standard`,  Default : `speech_standard`

   noiseConfig: {
     // highlight-start
     // It is used to improve the quality of audio by removing background noise
     // that can interfere with the clarity of speech.
     // highlight-end
     noiseSuppression: true,

     // highlight-next-line
     // It is used to remove unwanted echoes from voice.
     echoCancellation: true,

     // highlight-next-line
     // It is used to maintain a consistent level of loudness or amplitude in a voice.
     autoGainControl: true,
   },
 });
 ```

 Here are different configurations for customizing audio tracks based on specific use cases:

 - `speech_standard` : This config is optimised for normal voice communication.